-Respecting the principle of data minimisation we only grant access to your data to those departments entrusted with your case (see ‘Responsible body’).
+Respecting the principle of data minimization we only grant access to your data to those departments entrusted with your case (see ‘Responsible body’).

 I. Information requests filed at the European Consumer Centres Germany/ France

-If you submit an information request to the European Consumer Centres Germany or France, your data will also be stored (mostly anonymised) in a data processing tool (IT-Tool) of the European Commission: the ‘ECC-Net 2’.
+If you submit an information request to the European Consumer Centres Germany or France, your data will also be stored (mostly anonymized) in a data processing tool (IT-Tool) of the European Commission: the ‘ECC-Net 2’.

 The use of this system is necessary, to handle your query effectively and to evaluate it statistically.

-How your data is processed and protected there, you can learn from the privacy statement of the EU-Commission on the IT-Tool ‘ECC-Net 2’.
+How your data is processed and protected there, you can learn from the privacy statement of the EU-Commission on the IT-Tool ECC-Net 2.

 II.
 Complaints against companies in other EU-countries, Island and Norway

 Regularly the centre will use your date to analyse your complaint and contact the company with the aim to solve your complaint amicably.

 The use of this tool is necessary to transfer your complaint to another European Consumer Centre and to communicate with our European colleagues.

-How your data is processed and protected there, you learn in the privacy statement of the EU-Commission on the IT-Tool ‘ECC-Net 2’.
+How your data is processed and protected there, you learn in the privacy statement of the EU-Commission on the IT-Tool ECC-Net 2.

-To handle your complaint effectively and free of charge, it can also be an advantage for you, that we forward your complaint to an European alternative dispute resolution body as set up by Directive 2013/11/EU or another out-of-court dispute resolution body that complies with high quality standards.
-You find an overview of all bodies on our website.
+To handle your complaint effectively and free of charge, it can also be an advantage for you, that we forward your complaint to a European alternative dispute resolution body as set up by Directive 2013/11/EU or another out-of-court dispute resolution body that complies with high-quality standards.

-Finally, it can be an advantage for you, that we forward your complaint to an European authority responsible for enforcing EU consumer protection laws as set up under Regulation (EU) 2017/2394.
+Finally, it can be an advantage for you, that we forward your complaint to a European authority responsible for enforcing EU consumer protection laws as set up under Regulation (EU) 2017/2394.

 III.
 Complaints against traders from Denmark, Finland, Norway and Sweden

 This is the case for all data shared with ECC Denmark, Finland, Norway and Sweden (information on the Swedish legislation is available on the website of the Swedish government).

 IV.
 Complaint / information requests of consumers from other European countries

-When we receive complaints via the IT-Tool ‚ECC-Net 2’ against a company based in Germany or France, we save your data also on our server and use them to contact the trader.
+When we receive complaints via the IT-Tool "ECC-Net 2" against a company based in Germany or France, we save your data also on our server and use them to contact the trader.

 We store your data also on our server, if another European consumer centre transfers it to use via the IT-Tool: ‘ECC-Net 2’ in the framework of an information request.

 How your data is processed and protected while being stored in this tool, you can learn from the corresponding data protection declaration.

-We are not authorised to store your data or take one of the abovementioned measures, if you did not consent to it towards the European consumer centre of your resident country.
+We are not authorized to store your data or take one of the above-mentioned measures, if you did not consent to it towards the European consumer centre of your resident country.

 If you file a complaint using the online complaint form on our website, we ask you to give your consent to the forwarding of your complaint to the European Consumer Centre of that country where the trader comes from and/ or to a competent alternative dispute resolution body.

-If you file your complaint via e-mail, phone, letter or personally, you will receive consecutively a document that asks you to give your consent to the abovementioned measures.
+If you file your complaint via E-Mail, Phone, Letter or personally, you will receive consecutively a document that asks you to give your consent to the above-mentioned measures.

 In all other cases, we will ask for your consent individually.